nicholascloud/footnote.js/README.md

 <p>...some important point that needs citation.<sup data-for="important-point"></sup></p>
 ```

 Note that you don't actually specify a footnote number.
 This will be created for you.
-The `data-for` attribute is how you create a link to the associated footnote, at the bottom of the page.
+The `data-for` attribute is how you create a link to the associated footnote.

+Create an ordered list at the bottom of the page and add a list item with a `data-footnote` attribute that has the same name as your superscript `data-for` attribute.
+This footnote is now linked to the superscript element.

 ```html
 <ol id="footnotes">
   <li data-footnote="important-point">As so-and-so has said, blah blah.</li>
 </ol>
 ```

-You can use an ordered list or an unordered list, it really doesn't matter too much, but if you use an ordered list you get the benefit of auto-generated numbers.

 Finally, drop a custom `<script>` tag into the page and invoke the plugin like this: